Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GT 1030, in theory, should perform a little bit faster than the GeForce 8800 GT 256MB in general. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GT 1030 should theoretically be a bit superior to the GeForce 8800 GT 256MB in general. (explain)

-Texel RateThe GeForce GT 1030 is a bit (approximately 20%) faster with regards to anisotropic filtering than the GeForce 8800 GT 256MB. (explain)
+Texel RateThe GeForce GT 1030 is a little bit (about 20%) faster with regards to anisotropic filtering than the GeForce 8800 GT 256MB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison